bentoml/BentoML/docs/source/bentocloud/best-practices/bento-building-and-deployment.rst

 -----------------

 You can integrate unit and end-to-end tests into the CI process, which are triggered once new Bentos are built.
-See :ref:`concepts/bento:Testing` to learn more.
+See :ref:`concepts/bento:Test Bentos` to learn more.

 Preview changes with tags
 -------------------------